vipul-8840/Striver_SDE_Sheet/README.md

 - `BinarySearch/MinRotated.cpp`: Contains the implementation of the `findMin` function which finds the minimum element in a rotated sorted array.
 - `BinarySearch/PeakEl.cpp`: Contains the implementation of the `findPeakElement` function which finds a peak element in an array.
 - `BinarySearch/PeakEl2.cpp`: Contains the implementation of the `findPeakGrid` function which finds a peak element in a 2D matrix.
+- `BinarySearch/KthMissing.cpp`: Contains the implementation of the `findKthPositive` function which finds the Kth missing positive number in a sorted array.
+- `BinarySearch/Thershold.cpp`: Contains the implementation of the `smallestDivisor` function which finds the smallest divisor such that the sum of the division results is less than or equal to a threshold.
+- `BinarySearch/Koko.cpp`: Contains the implementation of the `minEatingSpeed` function which finds the minimum eating speed to finish eating all bananas within h hours.

 ## Function Descriptions
 ### `void setZeroes(vector<vector<int>>& mat)`